-The cistern was built under the rule of the Byzantine Emperor Justinian in the 6th century A.C.E.
-Prior to construction, a great Basilica was situated at this location.
-Ancient texts describe the basilica as facing the Hagia Sophia and it featured lush gardens and a colonnade.
-Hence the name “Basilica Cistern”.
+The Byzantine Emperor Justinian initiated construction of the cistern in the 6th century.
+Previously, a great basilica was situated at this location, hence the name “Basilica Cistern”.
+Ancient texts describe the former basilica as facing the Hagia Sophia and it featured lush gardens and a colonnade.

 After completion it served as the fresh water supply for the “Great Palace of Constantinople”.
 However, it continued to serve as a valuable water source for many centuries.
 In fact, the succeeding Ottoman Empire made use of it well into the 19th century.

-Additionally, the carving styles mainly consist of Ionic and Corinthian designs.
+Furthermore, the carving styles mainly consist of Ionic and Corinthian designs.
 One of the cistern’s columns features carvings of tears which historians believe are a tribute to the hundreds of slaves who gave their lives during construction.

 There are two pillars that use the head of Medusa for their base.
-These special Basilica Cistern Medusa pillars are of special interest to historians and visitors alike.
+As a result, these special Medusa pillars are of special interest to historians and visitors alike.
 The head of Medusa is upside down under one pillar and situated sideways under the other.
-It is not certain why the heads were used and perhaps it was merely a matter of convenience.

 Why?
 Perhaps, it was merely a matter of convenience.
 However, many believe that ancient superstition is the reason.
 Indeed, Medusa was a fearsome Gorgon with hair composed of snakes.
 Additionally, she would turn those who gazed at her into stone.